 "The most valuable feature of Microsoft Azure is it has everything together in one place.
 It is one large tool with lots of small tools that are updated often," says the owner of a media company.

-IBM Public Cloud is ranked 8th in PaaS Clouds with 6 reviews while Microsoft Azure is ranked 1st in PaaS Clouds with 167 reviews.
-IBM Public Cloud is rated 7.8, while Microsoft Azure is rated 8.4.
+IBM Public Cloud is ranked 8th in PaaS Clouds with 5 reviews while Microsoft Azure is ranked 1st in PaaS Clouds with 110 reviews.
+IBM Public Cloud is rated 8.8, while Microsoft Azure is rated 8.4.
 The top reviewer of IBM Public Cloud writes "Reliable, easy to set up, and has helpful support".
 On the other hand, the top reviewer of Microsoft Azure writes "Optimized cloud solution with reliable recovery and fail services".
-IBM Public Cloud is most compared with Amazon AWS, Oracle Cloud Platform, Google Cloud, OpenShift and Dell ECS, whereas Microsoft Azure is most compared with Oracle Cloud Platform, Amazon AWS, Google Firebase, Pivotal Cloud Foundry and SAP S4HANA on AWS.
+IBM Public Cloud is most compared with Amazon AWS, Oracle Cloud Platform, Google Cloud, OpenShift and Heroku, whereas Microsoft Azure is most compared with Oracle Cloud Platform, Google Firebase, Amazon AWS, SAP Cloud Platform and SAP S4HANA on AWS.
 See our IBM Public Cloud vs. Microsoft Azure report.

 See our list of best PaaS Clouds vendors.